laurentperrinet/Perrinet20PredictiveProcessing/Perrinet19PredictiveProcessing.md

 This augment the FEP of an agent such as to define Active Inference.

+Using the SPM simulation environment, f@Fris honk] provides with simulations of the behaviour of such an agent which senses the image of a face, and knowing an internal model of their structure .
+In twaddling the agent, we dearly delineate the hidden eaten al state (the visual image, the actual position of the eye) from the internal state of the agent.
+Those internal beliefs are linked by a probabilistic dependency graph and evolve such as to minimize Variational free-energy.
+This takes the form of differential equations with respect to Y the internal belief 2) the counterfactual action Inhis action is the one which is expected to reduce pensomy surprise and is ultimately realized by an arc reflex.

 Simulations of the resulting AI scheme reproduce sequential eye movements that are reminiscent of empirically observed saccades  and provide some counterintuitive insights into the way that sensory evidence is accumulated or assimilated into beliefs about the world.

+In particular, knowing the localized image sensed on the retina, Saccades will explore points of interests (Ryer, mouth, nose) until an internal representation of the whole image is made.
+This Active Inference process allows to bridge the image in intrinsic (retinal) coordinates with that extrinsic world coordinates which is prevalent in visual perception.
+Looking closely at the process underlying the behaviour of this agent, this could be encompassed by a set of differential equations.
+In particular,

 This schematic shows the dependencies among various quantities modelling exchanges of an agent with the environment.
 It shows the states of the environment and the system in terms of a probabilistic dependency graph, where connections denote directed (causal) dependencies.
 The quantities are described within the nodes of this graph -- with exemplar forms for their dependencies on other variables.